What is a Medical Card?

 Community Health Index (CHI)

-The CHI is a computerised database of patients within the NHS in Scotland.
+The CHI is a computerised database of patients within the NHS in Scotland, it is commonly used in place of a NHS Number.

 It holds your name, address including postcode, date of birth, gender and details of your registered GP Practice including the date you joined the GP Practice.